A.I. United States Presidential Election since FDR.

 One possibility is that Landon would have attempted to repeal the New Deal programs, which were popular with many Americans.
 This would have likely led to a backlash from the New Deal coalition, and it is possible that Landon would have been impeached or even removed from office.

-Another possibility is that Landon would have continued the New Deal programs, but he would have done so more conservatively.
+Another possibility is that Landon would have continued the New Deal programs, but more conservatively.
 This would have likely led to a more gradual recovery from the Great Depression, but it is possible that it would have been more sustainable in the long run.

 Ultimately, it is impossible to know for sure what would have happened if Alf Landon had miraculously won the 1936 United States presidential election.
 However, it is clear that his presidency would have been a very different one than that of Franklin D. Roosevelt.